vgrigoriu/resume/README.md

       112 emergency call handling system in Bucharest
     * responsible for software development quality across the organization (100+ developers)
-    * motivated & helped all the teams to adopt cdeo review, automated testing, continuous integration and deployment, static code analysis and other best practices
+    * motivated & helped all the teams to adopt code review, automated testing, continuous integration and deployment, static code analysis and other best practices
     * organized various presentations, book clubs, code katas and other